Baku City Circuit: Design

 The 6.003 km, anti-clockwise layout of the circuit was designed by circuit architect Hermann Tilke.
 The circuit starts adjacent to Azadliq Square, then loops around Government House before heading west along a 1 km straight to the Palace of the Shirvanshahs and Maiden Tower.
-Here, the track has a narrow 7.6 m uphill traversal and then circles the Old City before opening up onto a 2.2 km stretch along Neftchilar Avenue back to the start line.
+Here, the track has a narrow 7.6 m uphill section and then runs around the Old City before opening up onto a 2.2 km stretch along Neftchilar Avenue back to the start line.
 The circuit was projected to be the fastest street circuit in the world, with a top speed close to 360 km/h and the second-longest circuit on the current F1 calendar, behind the Circuit de Spa-Francorchamps in Belgium.
 The circuit's tight layout through urban parkland shares similarities with the Montjuïc circuit which hosted the Spanish Grand Prix in the 1970s.

 The 2016 GP2 race, which was in support of the 2016 European Grand Prix, saw 12 out of 22 drivers fail to finish.
 Valtteri Bottas set a new unofficial Formula One top speed record in qualifying for the 2016 European Grand Prix when Williams claimed to have data showing him reaching 378 km/h, eclipsing the previous record of 372 km/h set in 2005 by Juan Pablo Montoya for McLaren while testing at Autodromo Nazionale di Monza.